Trademark Filing: Everything You Need to Know

 The process is straightforward, but it does require extensive information.
 You will need to provide contact information including name, address, and phone number.
 This information is particularly important because the POT will utilize it to ask any questions that they have during the application process.
 Some other requirements include:

 If you have questions or concerns regarding trademark filing, you can post your legal need on UpCounsel’s marketplace.
 Only the top 5 percent of lawyers are accepted to UpCounsel’s site.
-The average amount of legal experience of UpCounsel members is 14 years, which includes working with top companies like Google, Stripe, and Twilio.
+The average amount of legal experience of UpCounsel members is 14 years, which includes working with top companies like Google, Menlo Ventures, and Airbnb.